 Other corruption-related offences found in the Criminal Code are improper biddings, money laundering, embezzlement, favouritism and extortion.
 Offences related to corruption found in the Anti-Corruption Law are abuse of power by public servants or citizens that hold public office through election, illicit enrichment, corruption-proceeds offences and petty corruption offences.

 All corruption-related offences require a benefit for the intended receiver or solicitor of the bribe.
-Benefits are defined differently per applicable law, but in general, they include monetary and non-monetary benefits, for example, giving or promising jobs, contracts, payments, gifts or services, and opting not to perform services.
+Benefits are defined differently per applicable law, but in general, they include monetary and non-monetary benefits, such as, giving or promising jobs, contracts, payments, gifts or services, and opting not to perform services.

 Cambodia’s anti-corruption regulations cover both the public and private sectors, and therefore include commercial bribery between private entities.
 Corrupting any private employee or public official is considered an offence and is punishable.
 The position of the intended receiver or solicitor of the bribe determines the applicable punishment regime.
 For example, corrupting a judge or a company’s director leads to higher minimum punishment.